sarkar-rohan/ObjectsWithStateChange/README.md

 ```

 ## Ablation for Architecture:
+For this ablation, we compare performance of models with different number of self-attention layers trained using the same curriculum learning approach.

-For Curriculum Learning using nHeads = 1, nLayers = 1
+For model with self-attention nHeads = 1 and nLayers = 1 trained using curriculum learning on our OWSC dataset:
 ```bash
 python evaluate_OWSC.py ours model_weights/OWSC/PiRO2024/PiRO_CURRICULUM_nH1_nL1.pth 1 1
 ```
 <img width="649" alt="Pasted Graphic" src="https://github.com/user-attachments/assets/89859ae1-e180-4b72-ba7a-db327970ce62" />

-For Curriculum Learning using nHeads = 1, nLayers = 2
+For model with self-attention nHeads = 1 and nLayers = 2 trained using curriculum learning on our OWSC dataset:
 ```bash
 python evaluate_OWSC.py ours model_weights/OWSC/PiRO2024/Ours_PIRO_CURRICULUM_nH1_nL2.pth 1 2
 ```